blakelymayhall/odin-todo/README.md

 - Refactor to use the new getCategoryBeingEdited function
     - Do the same for todos

+10/19/23
+- Cannot delete categories if existing todos
+- Prevent clicking buttons while in form
+- If due date is passed, make red
+    - Use the timer to run this code
+- Help button
+- Begin implementing data persistance

 Todo:
-- Test the new getCategoryBeingEdited function
-- Cannot delete categories if existing todos
-- Focus on input
+- Move help to toolbarDomManager
+- Move addTodo to toolbarDomManager
 - Make data persist
-- Help button
-- Sort functionality
+- Sort functionality - toolbarDomManager
+    - Sort by date
+    - Sort by name
+- Completed functionality
+    - Hover over and make green - css
+    - Todo disappears on click - toolbarDomManager
-- Filter functionality
+- Filter functionality - toolbarDomManager
+    - No filter
+    - Filter by category
+    - Filter by completed
-- Search functionality
+- Search functionality - toolbarDomManager
+    - This is the same as filter but by name only
+- Enforce unable to make new category if exceed numbr of images/colors - categoryManager
+- Add settings to the page settings - toolbarDomManager
+    - Clear data -- categoryManager / todoManager

+Not Neccessary, but Nice:
+- Focus on input to allow tabbing
 - Enforce name uniqueness in category creation
 - Protect the default category
-- Enforce unable to make new category if exceed numbr of images/colors
-- If due date is passed, make red
-- Add settings to the page settings
-    - Clear data

 Code Quality:
 - Consider splitting out the event listeners into more specific categories (in own files?)